oyz13085/EWN-Puzzle-Solver/report/readme.md

 |**Speed**|Fastest|Fast|Slowest|

 Thus, **Beam Search** is used as there is a move limit and time limit for the AI Player.
 Since the dice rolls are fixed, Beam Search can look several moves ahead and get the best move.
 The only downside is that if the optimal solution starts with a "bad-looking" path, it might delete the path at the start and fail to find the optimal path.

+**Results of Beam Search will be shown under the Screenshot column.

 ## Flow Chart
 <img width="726" height="1072" alt="image" src="https://github.com/user-attachments/assets/d8d4bf60-bf24-4b0a-a809-f83e1e9d7767" />